OceanOutcomes/ocean-outcomes/where-we-work/chinese-fisheries-seafood/index.md

 ![China-Small-Pelagics.png](https://s3.us-west-2.amazonaws.com/staticassets.oceanoutcomes.org/news+and+analysis/China-Small-Pelagics.png)

-[With support from an innovative multistakeholder blue finance solution,](https://finance.earth/fif/) working with Tao Ran to lay the foundation for a fishery improvement effort in China’s small pelagic fisheries, such as anchovy and chub mackerel.
+[With support from an innovative multistakeholder blue finance solution,](https://finance.earth/fif/) we are working with Tao Ran to lay the foundation for a fishery improvement effort in China’s small pelagic fisheries, such as anchovy and chub mackerel.
 These fisheries play a critical role in producing fishmeal and fish oil for global aquaculture, but face pressure from rising demand, climate variability, and complex supply chains.
 Our work focuses on scoping and developing a pathway for improvement — assessing environmental and social performance and engaging key stakeholders to build conditions needed for long-term sustainability.

 **Advancing responsible crab fisheries**